-Frederick Community College and the Maryland State Department of Education have an articulation agreement that awards college credit for course EMGT 101-Disaster, Crisis and Emergency Management to Maryland Public High School students who successfully complete the CTE in Homeland Security & Emergency Preparedness.
-Students must submit an official high school transcript.
-Additional information is available from the FCC Registration & Records Office or the student's high school quidance office.
+Frederick Community College and the Maryland State Department of Education have an articulation agreement that awards college credit for course EMGT 101-Disaster, Crisis and Emergency Management to Maryland Public High School students who successfully complete the CTE program in Homeland Security & Emergency Preparedness.
+Additional credit may be awarded depending on which program pathway(s) a student has completed.
+Students must submit an official high school transcript and a letter from their high school that verifies program completion.
+Additional information is available from FCC Registration & Records or the student's high school guidance office.